Guidelines for HSK Academic Skills Service one-to-one appointments

 - If something happens which means that you are unable to attend – cancel your appointment.
 This should be done a minimum of 24 hours in advance.
 (Please note – if you don’t cancel, this counts as a ‘strike’ – after three strikes you will not be able to book any further appointments).

-- Appointments are up to a maximum of 45 minutes.
+- Appointments are up to a maximum of 20 minutes (Levels 4-6) or 45 minutes (Level 7+).
 We cannot extend this as other students are booked in after you.
 When preparing for the appointment make sure you focus on your priorities so that we can help you most effectively within this timeframe.